The most discriminable quantum states in the multicopy regime: The relationship between -copy discrimination problem and state -designs

 \subsection{Mixed quantum states}

-As discussed in \cref{sec:mixed}, when the number of states $N$ strictly larger than the required number of states to contain $k$-design, the most discriminable $k$-copy states are not pure, and are not strictly given by a state $k$-design.
-However, we have shown that, in this regime, some advantageous $k$-copy states are still closely related to state $k$-designs, since they can be obtained by a set of states which contains a $k$-design combined with the maximally mixed state.
-This construction follows from the intuition that, quantum states $k$-design are the most discriminable pure $k$-copy states, and, since state $k$-desings do not add up to the identity map in ${\mathbb{C}^d}^{\otimes k}$, but to the projector onto the symmetric subspace, the associated quantum measurement is not normalised.
-This allows the possibility of having an extra measurement outcome defined as $M_{N+1} = \id - \Pi_\textup{sym}(d,k)$, which can increase the success probability of the discrimination task.
+As discussed in \cref{sec:mixed}, when the number of states $N$ is strictly larger than the required number of states to contain a $k$-design, the most discriminable $k$-copy states are not pure and are not strictly given by a state $k$-design.
+However, in this regime, we have shown that some advantageous $k$-copy states are still closely related to state $k$-designs, since they can be obtained from a set of states containing a $k$-design and the maximally mixed state.
+This construction follows from the intuition that, the optimal measurement for most discriminable $k$-copy quantum states, which by \cref{thm:k-copy-optimal-pure-design} contain state $k$-design, does not add up to the identity map in $\left(\mathbb{C}^d\right)^{\otimes k}$, but to the projector onto the symmetric subspace $\operatorname{Sym}_d^k$, so the optimal measurement is not normalised.
+This allows for an extra measurement outcome, defined as $M_{N+1} = \id - \Pi_\textup{sym}(d,k)$, which can increase the success probability of the discrimination task.

-While we do not have a proof that this construction is optimal, for the qubit case we have numerical evidence that it is.
-From our intuition on this problem, we expect that, at least for $d=2$, this construction may be optimal for any dimension every time that $N$ is large enough to contain a state $k$-design and one extra state.
+While we do not have proof that this construction is optimal, for the qubit case we have numerical evidence that it is.
+We expect that, at least for $d=2$, this construction may be optimal every time $N$ is large enough to contain a state $k$-design and one extra state.